electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 255             ext only              ext                    511             ext only              ext only only
 ==============  ====================  ===================== ==============  ====================  =====================

+The last (upper) 64 line drivers receive external inputs only and hence external spike sources line drivers are allocated from top to bottom.

 The hardware implementations of neurons and synapses are inspired by the leaky integrate-and-fire neuron model using synapses with exponentially decaying or alpha-shaped conductances (PyNN neuron model ``IF_facets_hardware1``).
 While the leak conductance (PyNN neuron model parameter ``g_leak``) and (absolute) refractory period (``tau_refrac``) is individually configurable for each neuron, the resting (``v_rest``), reset (``v_reset``), threshold (``v_thresh``), excitatory reversal (clamped to ground) and inhibitory reversal potentials (``e_rev_I``) are shared among neurons (see [Pfeil2013]_ for details).